 When people you care about have been unkind, abusive or critical when you’re young, you can develop self-limiting beliefs that inhibit your confidence and motivation to excel.
 It might be scary to move forward with our goals.
-It might dampen your motivation, or in extreme cases, contribute to depression.
+It might dampen your motivation, or in extreme cases, contribute to depression or anxiety.

 Some of these limiting beliefs are just internalized messages you got from those around us.
 Other times they are self-made decisions about who you are and what you’re capable of.